tobocop2/Not-a-stingy-list/README.md

-The start of a craigslist parser
+The start of a craigslist parser.